Techlm77/LinuxPlay/README.md

 ---

-## Changelog (recent)

-- Added certificate based authentication with automatic PIN to certificate upgrade flow.
-- Added session lock.
-New handshakes are rejected with BUSY while a client is active.
-- Client GUI now auto detects certificate bundle and disables the PIN field live.
-- Improved heartbeat handling and reconnect behavior.
-- Expanded controller support and stability.

----

 ## Support LinuxPlay

 LinuxPlay is a fully open-source project built from scratch and currently maintained by a single developer in spare time.